ihsanabdulhakim/spotifyai-reviewerLLM/README.md

 ```
 streamlit run app.py
 ```
+After that, the localhost will be launch featuring the user interface of the simple chatbot.

 ## Quality Score
 As an additional, I calculate quality score using `quality_score` for calculates between a user message to an assistant message represents the semantic similarity between the two messages, providing a quantitative measure of how closely they relate.
 The score calculation formula are based on Cosine Similarity.